-Here’s a temperature monitoring system capable of remote temperature reading without transmission losses in the conditioning circuit.
+Here’s a temperature detector system capable of remote temperature reading without transmission losses in the conditioning circuit.
 The IC AD590 (IC4) is used as a temperature transducer.
 This semiconductor transducer provides a current output proportional to absolute temperature.

 The sensor is a high-impedance, constant-current source over the temperature range of –55°C to 150°C. It has a nominal current sensitivity of 1 µA/Kelvin.

 Temperature detector circuit

 The transducer gives reading in mV/°C. The signal is conditioned and subtracted from a reference signal of 273 mV and the output of the circuit can be read directly in degree Celsius on the display.
 The sensor gives 1 µA current per degree rise in Kelvin, where 1°K=273+t.
 At room temperature (25°C), 1°K becomes 273+25=298.
 So the sensor outputs a current of 298 µA.

 The current-to-voltage converter has a 1k resistor (R5).
 As the current is 298 µA, we get 298 µA x 1 kilo-ohm=298 mV.
 Now according to our design, we set a reference value of voltage that is to be compared with 273 mV.
 The voltages are fed to the buffer amplifiers to prevent loading of the source.